WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    `exchange`.
 Note that the payload body is the message body with any transfer encodings removed.
 1. Let:
-   * `signature` be the signature (binary content in the parameterised label's "sig" parameter).
+   * `signature` be the signature (binary content in the parameterised identifier's "sig" parameter).
    * `integrity` be the signature's "integrity" parameter.
    * `validityUrl` be the signature's "validityUrl" parameter.
    * `certUrl` be the signature's "certUrl" parameter, if any.